 How did we land on our DEI pillars?

 Our most important asset is our people, so when it came to honing in on our focus areas for our DEI strategy, it made sense to go directly to the source.
 We set up discussions that consisted of a series of one-on-one and group sessions for employee feedback.
 These conversations were full of rich and valuable suggestions and insight that provided us with the ability to learn about our blind spots.

 These important conversations triggered a number of improvements at Reward Gateway and helped us to define the areas of the business that needed the most attention.

 Each focus contains an overarching goal and a number of tangible improvements identified to help us make progress.
-None of the focuses are more important than any of the others, and our aim will be to make progress on each of them in order for our DEI Strategy to be a success.
+None of the focusses are more important than any of the others, and our aim will be to make progress on each of them in order for our DEI Strategy to be a success.

-Goal: To foster inclusive recruitment practices into our workforce, support our ambition to be a truly inclusive organization and enable us to engage with a broader and more diverse talent pool that consistently represents the communities that we serve and operate in.
+Goal: To foster inclusive recruitment practices into our workforce, support our ambition to be a truly inclusive organisation and enable us to engage with a broader and more diverse talent pool that consistently represents the communities that we serve and operate in.